 4) By the stated deadline, applicants must schedule and complete an interview with the Geography Undergraduate Adviser.
 The interview will pertain to the applicant’s intellectual interests and experiences in independent research and collaborative work.

 5) Applicants are highly encouraged to have completed GEOG 315, Explanation and Understanding in Geography, or an alternative course in social science methodology, before entrance into the Honors program.
 Applicants who have not taken GEOG 315 should plan to register for it in the Autumn quarter of their senior year.

 6) Successful applicants will be notified of their acceptance into the Honors program in early May.

-Requirements for graduation with Honors:
+Requirements for graduation with honors:

-2) A GPA of at least 3.5 in Geography courses, and an overall GPA of 3.40 or above.
+2) A GPA of at least 3.5 in geography courses, and an overall GPA of 3.40 or above.

 3) Successful completion of three quarters of the Undergraduate Honors Seminar, GEOG 497.
-This seminar is a three credit course that helps students design, execute, write up and present a research project.
+This seminar is a three credit course that helps students design, execute, write, and present a research project.
 It’s a chance for seniors to independently build upon their passions and interests in geography in a larger, more complex project, while forging relations of support and caring within a small group of like-minded geographers.
 Students learn to help and support others in their work, share and exchange resources and ideas,and give and get constructive feedback.

-4) An Honors project, i.e. a paper at least 30 pages long, double-spaced (excluding bibliography, title page, etc.), resulting from substantial independent reading in primary and secondary resources and research on a topic of your choice.
+4) An honors project, i.e. a paper at least 30 pages long, double-spaced (excluding bibliography, title page, etc.), resulting from substantial independent reading in primary and secondary resources and research on a topic of your choice.